Skip to content

 • Do you think they are heavy?

-• Does the bleeding change over the course of the period?
+• Does the bleeding change throughout the period?

 • How often do you have to change your sanitary protection?